Building a Solid Working Foundation Through

-Dog Training Page - Promoting the fair treatment of sport and working dogs
+Dog Training Page - Promoting the fair training of sport and working dogs

 Angus av Stavanger Aka Curly - German Shepherd Fussing - heeling

-Dog training - luring - imprinting - Kennel Stavanger
+Dog training - luring - imprinting - Menlo Park Schutzhund Club training with Michele Hansen

 Dog Training Foreword

-First off our dog training page was developed to share the methods we currently use to work through the sport of Schutzhund.
-Our hopes are that this page will bring greater awareness about the working dog we breed and to also be a helpful training guide for anyone looking to improve their dog handling skills.
+Our dog training page was developed to share the methods we currently use for training dogs in the sport of Schutzhund and for living with the high drive working dog.
+Our hopes are that this site will bring greater awareness about how to develop a strong working partnership in the performance dog and to also be a helpful training guide for anyone looking to improve their dog handling skills through training methods that are respectful of the dog.

-We have learned over the years that a solid working foundation will be the result of balanced dog training methods.
-To help people understand how dynamic dog training really is, we have posted general training concepts, recommended reading as well as videos through out the site.
+Over the years, we have learned, a solid working foundation will be the result of balanced training methods that include well defined rules and clear feedback.
+Our intention is to help visitors understand how dynamic dog training really is.
+General training concepts, recommended dog training books (references) as well as dog training videos are available through out the site.

-Although this is not a step by step dog training program, we do want to provide the following insight; dog training requires the same basic principals humans use to achieve skilled abilities.
+Although this is not a step by step, online dog training course, we do want to provide the following insight; dog training requires the same basic principals humans use to achieve skilled abilities (see chart below).
 They are as follows: Motivate to perform the task, clearly define the task, give feed back and train repeatedly.
-The best training results are accomplished when we focus on our relationship with the dog.
-Trial readiness and desired scores will be the result of dedicated training and a strong bond between you and your dog.
+The best training results are accomplished when we focus on our "relationship" with the dog; i.e., respect and what is best for the dog.
+Trial readiness and desired scores will be the result of learning what the dog truly needs and dedicated training.

 Basic Principals